MicrosoftDocs/appcenter-docs/docs/dashboard/bugtracker/index.md

            ![How to add a bug tracker for GitHub](media/addBugTrackerGitHub.gif)

 4. Done!
 Your bug tracker is now configured.
+With this configuration:

-When a new crash group is created in App Center, it will trigger the creation of a bug in the configured bug tracker.
+    - When a new crash group is created in App Center, it will trigger the creation of a bug in the configured bug tracker
+    - The bug will contain a link to the crash group in App Center
+    - When you [change the state of the crash group](#changeState) in App Center, it changes the state of the bug in the connected bug tracker, and vice versa.

 5. Toggle to the extreme right hand of the bug tracker to **Configure** or **Disconnect** it.